-Once the principal business activity is determined, entries must be made on Form 565, Question C. Enter a description of the principal product or service of the partnership on the next line.
-Finally, for the business entity code, enter the six digit code selection from the list below.
+Once the principal business activity is determined, entries must be made on Form 565, Item K. Enter a description of the principal product or service of the partnership.
+For the business entity code, enter the six digit code selection from the list below.

-Agriculture, Forestry, Fishing, and Hunting
+Agriculture, Fishing, and Hunting I